 Suggestions: If you are upset by the behavior, avoid shouting and give yourself time to calm down before responding.
 Provide reassurance and acknowledge feelings.
 Give your loved one a say in the situation.
 If you are in public, move to a quieter area.
 If the aggression was triggered by a task, break it down into smaller specific actions.

 These simple tips often work for a multitude of behavioral problems:

-If inappropriate behavior presents problems or is disturbing, caregivers should be respectful, but firm with loved ones.
-If they are unable to calm or refocus on another activity or task, it may be best to remove him / her from the situation.
-Even though these kinds of situations may be embarrassing and frustrating for caregivers, they should try not to get angry with their loved ones, since they may not understand that they are doing something wrong or inappropriate.
+If inappropriate behavior presents problems or is disturbing, caregivers should be respectful but firm with loved ones.
+If they are unable to calm or refocus on another activity or task, it may be best to exit the situation.
+Even though these kinds of situations may be embarrassing and frustrating for caregivers, they should not get angry with their loved ones, who may not understand what is wrong or inappropriate.